Nuclear triad: Russia Post-Cold War

 The Russian Long Range Aviation operates supersonic Tupolev Tu-22M, and Tupolev Tu-160 bombers and the long range turboprop powered Tupolev Tu-95.
 They are all mostly armed with strategic stand off missiles or cruise missiles such as the KH-15 and the KH-55/Kh-102.
 These bombers and nuclear capable strike aircraft such as the Sukhoi Su-24 are supported by Ilyushin Il-78 aerial refuelling aircraft.

 The USSR was required to destroy its stock of IRBMs in accordance with the INF treaty.

-Soviet nuclear triad during the Cold War

-The Soviet Union developed their first nuclear bombs only a few years after the United States.
-The USSR entered the nuclear age in 1949 with their imitation of the American Fat Man plutonium implosion design.
-Although the Soviet Union was behind the U.S. in the years following World War II in terms of nuclear development, they soon closed the gap.
-By 1953, the U.S. successfully tested the world's first hydrogen bomb, Ivy Mike with a yield of about 10 MT.
-It was only two years later on 12 August 1955 that the Soviet Union successfully tested their own hydrogen bomb, the RDS-6 (known as Joe-4 in America).